"[At coombe Road] there is a culture of mutual respect and warmth throughout." Ofsted, 2023

 The importance of PSHE education in, for example, preventing bullying, prejudice, substance misuse, sexual exploitation, unplanned teenage pregnancy and in contributing to positive physical, emotional and mental health and healthy relationships is increasingly recognised in the UK and throughout Brighton and Hove.
-Therefore, at Coombe Road Primary School, PSHE education is a central part of our curriculum as it enables our pupils to build healthy friendships and relationships and keep themselves safe now and in the future.
+Therefore, at Coombe Road Primary School, PSHE education is a central part of our curriculum as it enables our children to build healthy friendships and relationships, and keep themselves safe now and in the future.
 We believe that effective PSHE education supports the teaching of behaviour for learning, and that it contributes to the wellbeing, safety and achievement of all pupils in our school.

 PSHE education involves the development of knowledge and understanding skills, and provides opportunities to explore attitudes and values.
 It is delivered through the three core, inter-related themes of:

 Relationships and Sex Education (RSE), Drug, Alcohol and Tobacco Education (DATE) and Spiritual, Moral, Social and Cultural learning (SMSC) are delivered as part of these overlapping themes.

 To read the statutory requirements for Relationships and Sex Education click here.

 To read our PSHE and RSE policy, please visit our policies section.